On this page

 What steps are involved in solving this problem?

 Make sure you understand the specific details of each process.

 Can you give me an estimate of the time likely to be involved?

 Get a breakdown of how much time each step is likely to take.

-Please give me a frank assessment of my chances of success
+Could you give me a frank assessment of my chances of success?

-Would it be better to try to negotiate a settlement?
+Find out if it would be better to try and negotiate a settlement?

 Is there anything I can do to cut down the time you have to spend on the case?